aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-data/max-index-in-row-and-column/_index.md

 ---

 ## **Possible Usage Scenarios**
 When you only need to manipulate some data on the rows or columns, you need to know the data range of rows and columns.
 Aspose.Cells for Python via .NET offers this feature.
 To obtain the maximum column index on a row, you can obtain the [Row.last_cell](https://reference.aspose.com/cells/python-net/aspose.cells/row/last_cell/) and [Row.last_data_cell](https://reference.aspose.com/cells/python-net/aspose.cells/row/last_data_cell/) properties, and then use the [Cell.column](https://reference.aspose.com/cells/python-net/aspose.cells/cell/column/) property to obtain the maximum column index and maximum data column index.
-But in order to obtain the maximum row index and maximum row data index on a column, you need to create a range on the column, then traverse the range to find the last cell, and finally obtain the [Cell.row](https://reference.aspose.com/cells/python-net/aspose.cells/cell/row/) attribute on the cell.
+However, to obtain the maximum row index and maximum data row index on a column, you need to create a range on the column, traverse the range to find the last cell, and finally obtain the [Cell.row](https://reference.aspose.com/cells/python-net/aspose.cells/cell/row/) attribute on that cell.

 Aspose.Cells for Python via .NET provides the following properties and methods to help you achieve your goals.
 - [**Row.last_cell**](https://reference.aspose.com/cells/python-net/aspose.cells/row/last_cell/)